Juwana-Zerman/kubernetes-challenge/README.md

 ## Local Development Steps

+Trello was used to track the steps to deploy your application to Minikube.
+You can find the [Trello board](https://trello.com/b/byNw1GdF/kubernetes-challenge) here.

 This project was completed using Windows Pro.
 The local environment setup consisted of:

 - Installing Docker